In Glasgow, as in the rest of Scotland, expat children have a range of public and private school options.

 Homeschooling in Glasgow

-Given that there are no international schools in the city, homeschooling can be a good solution for parents living in Glasgow who would like their child to continue with a non-Scottish curriculum.
+Given that there are no international schools in the city, homeschooling can be a good solution for parents living in Glasgow who want their child to continue with a non-Scottish curriculum.

 Parents must submit a notification to their local council if they wish to withdraw their child from public school and educate them at home.
 If the child is being withdrawn from an independent school or hasn't been enrolled in school yet, it isn't necessary to notify the council.

 There aren't any restrictions regarding curriculum, and scheduling doesn't necessarily have to follow a fixed daily or termly timetable.
-However, parents do have a legal obligation to provide a suitable education according to the child's age, ability, and aptitude.
-Parents will need to prove this in complying with council investigation officers' checks, which usually occur once a year.
+However, parents are legally obligated to provide a suitable education according to the child's age, ability, and aptitude.
+Parents must prove this by complying with council investigation officers' checks, which usually occur once a year.

 Useful links